vicky2005-21/day3-css/README.md

 ## Customization 🛠️

 You can customize the layout by editing the `styles.css` file.
 This includes changing colors, fonts, and spacing to suit your needs.

-## Contributing 💡

-Feel free to fork this repository and submit pull requests with your improvements.

-## License 📜

-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT)